ujjval/fodder-for-the-curious/README.md

 [Nautilus](http://nautil.us/) - about science and its endless connections with our lives
 [Histography](http://histography.io/) - “Histography" is interactive timeline that spans across 14 billion years of history, from the Big Bang to 2015.
 Events are drawn from Wikipedia.
 [BrainPickings](https://www.brainpickings.org/) - Maria Popova in her own words: https://www.brainpickings.org/about/
+[Reddit ELI5](https://www.reddit.com/r/explainlikeimfive/) - Read folks explaining complex concepts in simple analogies like explaining to a 5 year old (though not literally :P) but friendly, simplified and layman-accessible explanations.

 ##### Video
 [Vsauce](https://www.youtube.com/user/Vsauce) by Michael Stevens